 Step 2: Relieve Hydrostatic Pressure

-Step 3: Prep the Pool
+Step 3: Prep Your Pool

 Step 4: Inspect the Surface

-Step 5: Wash the Pool with Muriatic Acid
+Step 5: Wash the Pool With Muriatic Acid

 Step 6: Add a Bonding Agent